 Watch Christina tasting her range of wines and talking about her winemaking journey and organic farming in our IGTV chat here.

 Climate: The St. Laurent grapes love warm days, as they do cooler nights, and most importantly windy places – like the Edles Tal.
 Our warm pannonian climate in combination with the cool winds from the River Danube therefore brings ideal conditions for this elegant variety.
 The grapes are able to ripen, while also keeping their typical fresh acidity, which makes the St. Laurent wines very interesting and charismatic.

 Vinification Method: Whole bunches are sorted gently in open boxes and ferment carbonically, in a very slow and cold fermentation in the old cellar.
 After 3 weeks the whole bunches are pressed into old oak vats, finishing fermentation as juice.
 Elevage takes place in 500 liter vats for 18 months.
 The wine is lightly sulfured at bottling.

-Climate: The Chardonnay grapes love the prefect conditions of our “pannonian” climate with the deep and nutritious soils in combination with gravel on the top.
+Climate: The Chardonnay grapes love the perfect conditions of our “Pannonian” climate with the deep and nutritious soils in combination with gravel on the top.
 As a result, they develop their very intensive and exotic aromatic with some nice acidity on the palate, due to the cooler influences of the River Danube during the nights.